AdiP84/Automation/README.md

 5. verifies if user can login
 6. should add items to the cart and proceed to checkout
 7. should show an error message when invalid credentials are entered
+8. should select the desired product and get to product page

-I attached images which validate the successful execution of all 7 automated tests on Google, Amazon and LinkedIn webpages.
+I attached images which validate the successful execution of all 8 automated tests on Google, Amazon and LinkedIn webpages.
-All 7 tests passed.
+All 8 tests passed.